bombasticSlacks/Aspirant/Game/Science.md

 ## Science
 One of the [Skills](Skills) in Aspirant.
 Usually performed with the [Intelligence](Stats#Intelligence) attribute.

 Mathematics, logic, chemistry, biology, physics and other complex problems.
-Crafting medicines, elixers and other compounds.
+Crafting medicines, elixirs and other compounds.

 ### Mundane Activities
 Some examples of things that shouldn't require a skill test would be.